shdhumale/AndroidTraining/README.md

 --- Day 3 retrofit

-Add the following to build.gradle
+1-Add the following to build.gradle
 ```
     compile 'com.squareup.retrofit2:retrofit:2.1.0'
     compile 'com.squareup.retrofit2:converter-gson:2.1.0'
 ```
-Create a networking package
+2-Create a networking package
-Create a NewsAPI class inside the networking package Define the API_KEY and BASE_URL as constants
-Define an interface: NewsAPIInterface
+3-Create a NewsAPI class inside the networking package 4-Define the API_KEY and BASE_URL as constants 5-Define an interface: NewsAPIInterface
-Create a method for each endpoint, pass source and sortBy as query parameters Annotate it with GET with the particular endpoint url along with the KEY define a static NewsAPIInterface object
+6-Create a method for each endpoint, pass source and sortBy as query parameters 7-Annotate it with GET with the particular endpoint url along with the KEY 8-define a static NewsAPIInterface object
-Create a static getNewsAPI method which will help us in accessing the singleton in case the NewsAPIInterface is null, create an instance of Retrofit with a) the basurl b) the gson converter create an instance of the newsapiinterface
+9-Create a static getNewsAPI method which will help us in accessing the singleton 10-in case the NewsAPIInterface is null, create an instance of Retrofit with a) the basurl b) the gson converter 11-create an instance of the newsapiinterface
-In MainActivity, use NewsAPI.getNewsAPI().getArticles to get Call use call.enqueue to get a callback for the network response in the onResponse callback, use response.body() to get the NewsApiArticleResponse object Use breakpoints/debugging to verify the response
+12-In MainActivity, use NewsAPI.getNewsAPI().getArticles to get Call 13-use call.enqueue to get a callback for the network response 14-in the onResponse callback, use response.body() to get the NewsApiArticleResponse object 15-Use breakpoints/debugging to verify the response